 2. Big Wave Surfing Competitions

-Winter in Maui produces some seriously big waves, making it the perfect time for surfers to show off their skills.
+Winter in Maui produces some massive waves, making it the perfect time for surfers to show off their skills.
 Check out some of the surfing competitions in Maui.

-If you are a surfer yourself, grab a board and hit the swells.
-Just make sure that you are participating safely and not going out when the water is too choppy.
+If you are a surfer, grab a board and hit the swells.
+Just ensure you are participating safely and not going out when the ocean conditions are too choppy.

 Not a surfer?
 That’s alright.
 Watching the competitions is an exciting way to spend the day.
 If you want to learn, there are plenty of opportunities to participate in some surfing lessons.